Bob Welch (musician): 'Fake Mac' and Relocation to LA

-By late 1973, internal stresses caused by line-up changes, touring, the deterioration of the McVies' marriage (exacerbated by John's alcoholism), and an affair between Weston and Fleetwood's wife, Jenny Boyd, were debilitating to the band.
+By late 1973, internal stresses caused by a shifting line-up, touring, the deterioration of the McVies' marriage and an affair between Weston and Fleetwood's wife, Jenny Boyd, were debilitating to the band.
 Weston was sacked and the band quit a tour of the US.

-The band's manager, Clifford Davis, and Fleetwood had an argument over that tour, because of the trouble the band had with Weston they were in no shape to continue the tour.
-And Davis remarking "We are going to play that tour even if I have to assemble a band myself and have them perform as 'Fleetwood Mac'" at which Fleetwood agreed "That is not a bad idea."
-And so the both of them assembled a new band and had them rehearse for the tour.
+The band's manager, Clifford Davis, refused to cancel the remaining 26 dates of the tour, fearing that this would destroy his reputation with bookers and promoters.
+In a letter to the remaining Fleetwood Mac members, he said he "had not slaved for years to be brought down by the whims of irresponsible musicians".
+He claimed that he owned the Fleetwood Mac name, and informed them of his plan to make the band into a new "star-quality, headlining act"—in effect firing them, but offering them jobs in the new band.
+Welch and the other band members did not take this seriously and ignored Davis's offer.
+Davis then set up a US tour with a new group of musicians—without Fleetwood Mac's consent—who were to be billed as "The New Fleetwood Mac".
+None of the new musicians had ever played with any previous incarnation of the band.
+Davis announced that Welch and John McVie had quit Fleetwood Mac, and that Fleetwood and Christine McVie would be joining the 'new' band at a later date.
+The original members of Fleetwood Mac obtained an injunction preventing the "fake Mac" from touring under their name, while Davis obtained an injunction preventing the original band from touring.
+The lawsuits resulting from the ultimately aborted tour put Fleetwood Mac out of commission for almost a year.

 During this limbo, Welch stayed in Los Angeles and connected with entertainment attorneys.
 Welch believed the band was being neglected by Warner Bros.—the parent of their label, Reprise Records—and convinced the band to move to Los Angeles.
-Rock promoter Bill Graham wrote a letter to Warner Bros. to convince them that the "real" Fleetwood Mac were in fact Fleetwood, Welch and the McVies.
-While this did not end the legal battle, the band was able to record as Fleetwood Mac again.

 Instead of getting another manager, Fleetwood Mac decided to manage themselves.
 After the courts ruled that the "Fleetwood Mac" name belonged to Fleetwood and John McVie, the two band members set up their own band management company, Seedy Management.

-It took until the early 2000s before Fleetwood was summoned to court, and Davis and Gantry's names were cleared of all blame.